cg-cnu/vscode-codetags/tutorial.md

 Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)
 by [Gruntfuggly](https://marketplace.visualstudio.com/publishers/Gruntfuggly)
 lets you display all the TODOs in your project.
 Its an amazing addon and it can be extended to track codetags.
+You define the codetags you are using and specify the color and icon per tag.

 ```json
 // (recommended) only highlight the tag due to the regex bellow